Skip To Main Content

 Our campus offers unique learning spaces that support our STEAM program, including:

-- 60 acres of varied habitats on which to learn natural sciences, including coast live oak, coastal scrub, mixed annual and perennial grassland
+• 60 acres of diverse ecosystems including coast live oak, coastal scrub, mixed annual and perennial grassland, wild animals like deer and turkey, and numerous trails

-- Makerspace and Digital Lab, which include tools such as AR/VR devices, 3D printers, soldering and other fabrication tools, woodshop tools and more
+• Makerspace and Digital Lab, which include tools such as AR/VR devices, 3D printers, soldering and fabrication tools, woodshop tools, and more.